The EU Maritime Profile - environment

 Underwater Radiated Noise

 While Underwater Radiated Noise (URN), is increasingly recognised as a significant and pervasive pollutant affecting marine ecosystems, there is no policy regulating emissions at EU level.
 Nevertheless, anthropogenic emissions caused by the offshore exploration industry (impulsive noise) and commercial shipping (continuous noise) are now becoming a focus area within the implementation of the Marine Strategy Framework Directive (MSFD).
-Threshold values to assess the extent to which good environmental status is achieved for underwater radiated noise are currently been developed.
+Threshold values to assess the extent to which good environmental status is achieved for underwater radiated noise are currently being developed.

 Monitoring pollution events